 This is a 2-day course designed for beginners, and your guide will adjust the itinerary based on your level of experience and performance.
 On Day 1 you’ll do a basic multi-pitch climb.
 On day 2 your alpine objective will be determined by you and your guide.

-This program can be scheduled any day of the week, but the Cascades summits can only be scheduled Monday through Thursday because of limitations on all commercial permits in the Dechutes-Willamette National Forest.
+This program can be scheduled any day of the week, but the Cascades summits can only be scheduled Monday through Thursday until after Labor Day weekend because of limitations on all commercial permits in the Dechutes-Willamette National Forest.
 Weekend programs will climb alpine-style routes in the Marsupials area, overlooking Smith Rock State Park.